 Yesterday we asked our Daily Deac readers to submit their suggestions for places to eat during Family Weekend.
 And man, did you come through for us!
 We had a lot of responses from parents and families weighing in (no pun intended!)
 Many thanks to all who sent their recommendations.

 I’ve done a little editorializing and linked to restaurant pages where I can.
 So without further ado…here’s what you told us.

-Breakfast Of Course (aka Mary’s Gourmet Diner) – fun and funky breakfast eatery downtown.
+Mary’s Gourmet Diner (aka Breakfast of Course) – fun and funky breakfast eatery downtown.
 Daily Deac is a big fan of Mary’s.

 Diamondback Grill – they have a casual bar side and a sit-down-restaurant side.
 The crab hushpuppies appetizer is amazing.

 Firebirds – I have not eaten here, but I know and trust the recommender’s taste

 Fratelli’s Italian Steakhouse – close to campus on Reynolda Road near Graylyn

 Milner’s – low country Southern American

 Mozelle’s – tucked downtown, this is a great fresh Southern bistro.
 They make a fantastic tomato pie.
 This restaurant was mentioned by multiple families.

 Noble’s Grille – “Our new favorite!” according to a Deac Dad.
 This, along with Ryan’s, is one of the hot spots for a fancy meal.
 Wood grill, wine-country inspired cuisine, and a huge favorite of the Daily Deac as well.
 This restaurant was mentioned by multiple families.